A spicy, chilled soup with vibrant color and over-the-top flavor. It doesn’t get any fresher tasting than this.

 I LOVE gazpacho!
 Am I alone in this?
 I’m always amazed that so few restaurants offer it, especially when the temperature soars unmercifully in the summer.
-If LunaCafe were a brick-and-mortar, versus virtual, café, I would serve a different gazpacho every week all summer long.
+If LunaCafe were a brick-and-mortar, versus virtual café, I would serve a different gazpacho every week all summer long.
 How fun would that be?

 It would be easy to do too.
 I have at least six favorite gazpacho recipes I could share with you right now, for instance.
 And I plan to make this a gazpacho summer, so will have even more by September.

 You’ve probably guessed that one of the reasons I love gazpacho is because it’s NOT fattening.
 Eat, drink all you want.
 It’s also sensationally satisfying with BIG flavor.
-And even though I would never add a quart of tequila (or was it vodka?) to my gazpacho, that’s what Carmen Maura did in the movie, Women on the Verge of a Nervous Breakdown, and it worked for her.
+And even though I would never add a quart of tequila (or was it vodka?) to my gazpacho, Carmen Maura did it in the movie, Women on the Verge of a Nervous Breakdown, and it worked for her.

 Spicy Cucumber Gazpacho

-Here is a spicy, chilled soup with vibrant color and over-the-top flavor.
+Here’s a spicy, chilled soup with vibrant color and over-the-top flavor.
 It just doesn’t get any fresher tasting than this.
 I love serving this soup in small glasses as a prelude to a casual summer meal or simply as an afternoon pick-me-up.
 It really sparks the appetite.

 2 English cucumbers, peeled and chopped (4 cups chopped)